acenet-arc/ACENET_Summer_School_Dask/_episodes/distributed.md

 To run in an MPI Job, we have to specify the number of tasks `--ntasks` instead of `--cpus-per-task` as we have been doing (see [Running MPI Jobs](https://docs.alliancecan.ca/wiki/Running_jobs#MPI_job)).

 The `initialize()` function we called, actually sets up a number of process for us.
 It creates a Dask Schedular on MPI rank 0, runs the client script on MPI rank 1, and workers on MPI ranks 2 and above.
 This means, to have at least one worker, we need to have at least 3 tasks.
-Or to put it another way, with 3 tasks we will have one worker task running each of our `computePart` function calls.
+Or to put it another way, with 3 tasks we will have one worker task running all of our `computePart` function calls.

 ~~~
 $ srun --ntasks=3 python compute-distributed.py